AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

    formal subprogram parameter are not supported.
 Similarly, suspension on suspension objects given as formal subprogram parameters is not supported.

-#.
-Address clauses (overlays) are supported, but |GNATprove| is unable to
-   detect or follow aliases that may be caused by such address clauses.

 Legality Rules
 --------------

-#. |SPARK| Reference Manual rule 4.3(1), concerning use of the box
-   symbol "<>" in aggregates, is not currently checked.

 #.
 The rule concerned with asserting that all child packages which
    have state denoted as being Part_Of a more visible state